Combining CMB datasets with consistent foreground modelling: Datasets

 \subsection{Atacama Cosmology Telescope}

-The DR6 data release is based on the 90, 150 and 220 GHz data from the 2017-2022 observing seasons of the AdvancedACT camera.
+The DR6 data release is based on the 90, 150, and 220 GHz data from the 2017--2022 observing seasons of the AdvancedACT camera.
 The survey consists of 19\,000 square degrees of the sky, with a median combined depth of 10\,{$\mu$K$\cdot$arcmin}.
-The description of the frequency maps in temperature and polarisation and the data reduction pipeline can be found in \citet{Naess:2025}.
+We refer to \citet{Naess:2025} for a description of the frequency maps, as well as the data reduction pipeline.

-In this study, we adopt a likelihood implementation closely aligned with the \texttt{MFLike} software developed for the Simons Observatory and used in \citet{Louis:2025}, hereafter \citetalias{Louis:2025}, retaining the same set of instrumental parameters.
-The data include five different sets of maps from three different wafers: {\it pa5} (90 and 150\GHz), {\it pa6} (90 and 150\GHz), and {\it pa4} (at 220\GHz), the latter being considered only in temperature.
-The main modification concerns the foreground treatment, which we adapt to allow for a unified modelling across all datasets.
-We have verified that, under identical model assumptions and priors, our implementation reproduces the results of \citetalias{Louis:2025} up to machine precision.
+In this study, we adopt a likelihood implementation closely aligned with the \texttt{MFLike} software developed for the Simons Observatory and used in \citet{Louis:2025} (hereafter \citetalias{Louis:2025}), retaining the same set of instrumental parameters.
+The data include five different sets of maps from three different wafers: pa5 (90 and 150\GHz), pa6 (90 and 150\GHz), and pa4 (at 220\GHz), the latter being considered only in temperature.
+The main modification concerns the foreground treatment, which we adapted to allow unified modelling across all datasets.
+We verified that under identical model assumptions and priors, our implementation reproduces the results of \citetalias{Louis:2025} up to machine precision.